btcpayserver/blog/blog/_posts/btcpay-server-1-8-0.md

 ##👷 Custom checkout forms
 In a previous major release, we’ve introduced the ability to collect emails and buyer’s information during checkout via forms.
 These forms were pre-defined.
 In 1.8.0 we’re adding more flexibility to the forms, by allowing you to create custom forms.

-Currently this process is slightly manual and has to be done with a little bit of JSON knowledge, but it’s on our radar to improve the UI around it in one of the next releases.
+Currently this process is slightly manual and has to be done with a little bit of JSON knowledge, but it’s on our radar to improve the UX of this feature in one of the upcoming releases.

 Here are some examples of what can be done with the custom forms to get your creative juices flowing.

+### Example: Nostr pubkey and comment

 ![](/images/btcpayformsblog2.jpg)